Control Charts for p. In Exercises 5–12, use the given process da... | Channels for Pearson+

 Control Charts

 Control charts are statistical tools used to monitor the stability of a process over time.
-They display data points in time order and include control limits that indicate the expected variation in the process.
-By analyzing these charts, one can determine if a process is in control or if there are signs of variation that may indicate problems.
+They display data points in time order and help identify variations that may indicate a process is out of control.
+By plotting the number of defects against control limits, one can visually assess whether the process remains consistent or if corrective actions are needed.

 Recommended video: